Hot Springs on the River

 As you continue north on the river there are 3 more springs.
 One is on the east side, just past a single palm tree located at the river edge.
 But this particular hot spring is a waterfall that dumps directly into the cold 53 degree river water.
 Although interesting to touch the waterfall to feel the temperature of the water coming down the rock mountain, you can't soak in the water like the others.
 (We don't have a picture of that one).

 As you get closer to Hoover Dam there are two hot springs on the west side of the river that have no apparent landmark to locate them with, you just have to know where they are, or in the summer look for all the people, or know the GPS location.
-If you have a GPS receiver the locations of these two are on our MOHAVE MAP page with LAT/LON coordinates for easy location.
+If you have a GPS receiver the locations of these two are on our MOHAVE MAP page with LAT/LON coordinates for easy location, or use this CANYON MAP showing locations in relation to river mile markers.
 We recommend checking out Google Earth to get oriented if you don't have a GSP receiver to take along.

 Here are some hints to locate without a GPS receiver.
 As you get close to Hoover Dam you will come to a sign on a cable stretching across the river that says you cannot travel beyond the sign, security area.
 From this point you cannot see Hoover Dam, only a big overflow pipe on the west side of the river that comes from the dam spillway.
 But near this overhead cable on the west side of the river is a canyon with hot springs flowing into the river.
+This is Nevada Hot Springs, sometimes called Gold Strike Springs (because it's in Gold Strike Canyon).
 The 2 pictures above are from that area as you hike up the canyon.
 As you hike up the canyon you will find that some pools are hotter than others.

 About a mile south of the spring above there is another hot spring on the west side (pictures below) of the river.
+This one is called Boy Scout Hot Springs.
 Be careful, if you're in a boat the current is swift and it can be tricky maneuvering to shore here.
 It's time consuming to tie up to a rock as you see in the picture below, but it's the only way to safely secure a boat here.
 Personal watercraft are easier to bring into shore, but care should be taken.

 Canyon location: